0xstepit/flow.nvim/README.md

 - [fzf](https://github.com/junegunn/fzf) at [fzf-flow.sh](./extra/fzf-flow.sh).

+The generation of extra is not automatic, FIX.

 # Todo

 This is still an ongoing project.
 Below are the next topics I will work on: